 Management also has the authority to modify the manner and/or timing of how/when job duties are performed to accommodate an employee's FWA request, subject to compliance with any applicable collective bargaining agreement (CBA) and university policies, so that employees may have the opportunity for an FWA, even if on a periodic basis.

 Supervisor approval is necessary for all FWA requests.
-Supervisors must provide, in writing on the FWA Request Form, a business-related, non-discriminatory reason supporting their decision to approve or deny an FWA request.
+Should the request be denied, the supervisor will provide the reason to the employee.
+Decisions to approve or deny an FWA request must be based on clear, academic, and/or operational and non-discriminatory reasons.
 Any such decision should be based on the guidelines set forth below.

 Employees who have questions about FWAs or who may need special considerations should contact their supervisor, and then their Human Resources Consultant, if still needed to discuss their needs.
 Employees who may need an FWA accommodation due to health concerns should contact the Office of Equal Opportunity (OEO).